mconf/docs-org/_posts/2017-07-31-mconf-web-testing.md

 ## Running the tests

-To run the tests, first you need to set up your [[development environment|Development]].
+To run the tests, first you need to set up your [development environment]({% post_url 2017-07-31-mconf-web-development %}).
 Then you can run the tests with:

 ```bash
 $ bundle exec rake